 Step 1: The most important step!
-Begin by scheduling an appointment with your professional career advisor, Jacob Lehman.
-He will help you define your career goals and coordinate your efforts.
-He can help you make the connection between your background and interests to potential roles and types of employers.
+Begin by scheduling an appointment with your professional career advisor.
+They will help you define your career goals and coordinate your efforts.
+They can help you make the connection between your background and interests to potential roles and types of employers.

-After meeting with Jacob, read suggested career books and outline your approach.
+After meeting with your advisor, read suggested career books and outline your approach.
 Some suggested titles are listed.

 Step 2: Target your search by creating lists of consulting companies in specific regions or those that work with specific industries.
 Create a list of potential contacts at each company.